jeffpar/pcjs.v1/blog/2014/10/26/README.md

 	> n == -0x80000000
 	true

-So the notion that bitwise operators yield 32-bit results isn't exactly right; the sign (bit 31) of every 32-bit result is always extended into the entire 52 "significand" bits of the underlying 64-bit float.
-And it's impossible to simply "mask away" those additional sign bits, thanks to the fundamental restriction of JavaScript bitwise
+The sign (bit 31) of every 32-bit result is always extended into the entire 52 "significand" bits of the underlying 64-bit float.
+And it's impossible to simply "mask away" those additional sign bits, thanks to a fundamental restriction of JavaScript bitwise operators: they operate *only* on the low 32 bits.

-operators: they operate *only* on the low 32 bits.
+With one exception: the unsigned right-shift operator.
+It does more than simply shift zero bits in from the left; it also zeros all the bits above the sign bit.
+This means that `n >>> 0`, while leaving the low 32 bits unchanged, also clears the upper bits, resulting in a value that is positive, albeit outside the signed 32-bit range.

-The easiest way to remove the high-order sign bits from a negative 32-bit value is to add the 33-bit value 0x100000000:
+It is equivalent to adding the 33-bit value 0x100000000 to a negative 32-bit number:

 	> n = (n < 0? n + 0x100000000 : n)
 	2147483648
 	> n.toString(16)
 	'80000000'

-This works because JavaScript is perfectly capable of representing 0x80000000, or any other 32-bit value, as a positive number, albeit in floating point.
+These operations work because JavaScript is perfectly capable of representing 0x80000000, or any other 32-bit value, as a positive number, but it must use a floating point value to do so.
 And be careful, because as soon as you perform *any* bitwise operation on a value with bit 31 set, even an operation as innocuous-looking as:

 	> n |= 0
 	-2147483648
 	> n.toString(16)
     '-80000000'

-Viola: instant negative number!
+the result will be negative again.
+This is simply how all bitwise operators (except for unsigned right-shift) operate: they truncate the result to a signed 32-bit value.

 This might tempt you to think that the right way to write negative 32-bit constants in hex is to simply precede them with a minus sign.
 But that would be wrong.
 For example, if you wrote the constant 0x80000080 as "-0x80000080",